-I am a graduate student in the department of Computer Science at Stanford University, where I am advised by Pat Hanrahan.
+I am a graduate student in Computer Science at Stanford University, where I am advised by Pat Hanrahan.
 My undergrad was spent at Caltech, where I studied under Mathieu Desbrun in the Applied Geometry Lab.
 Go Beavers!
-My research interests include computer graphics, discrete differential geometry, and advanced sampling methods.
+I am currently investigating the features of traditional 2D cinema that influence saccadic motion of the human eye.
+My other research interests include applied geometry and advanced sampling methods.

 |F. Wachtel, A. Pilleboue, D. Coeurjolly, K. Breeden, G. Singh, G. Cathelin, F. de Goes, M. Desbrun, V. Ostromoukhov.
 Fast Tile-Based Adaptive Sampling with User-Specified Fourier Spectra.
 ACM Transactions on Graphics 33(4).
 (SIGGRAPH 2014) Project page with code, descriptive video, and supplementary materials.|

 |Y. Yeh, K. Breeden, L. Yang, M. Fisher, P. Hanrahan.
 Synthesis of Tiled Patterns using Factor Graphs.
 ACM Transactions on Graphics 2013 32(1).|

 |F. de Goes, K. Breeden, V. Ostromoukhov, M. Desbrun.
 Blue Noise through Optimal Transport.
 ACM Transactions on Graphics 31(6) (SIGGRAPH Asia 2012).
 Project page with full code and additional results.|

 |JW Ager, RK Nalla, KL Breeden, RO Ritchie.
 Deep-Ultraviolet Raman Spectroscopy Study of the Effect of Aging on Human Cortical Bone.
 J. Biomedical Optics, vol. 10(3) May 2005.|